MEDICAL DEVICE REGULATION

-12. Which devices needs to be notified to Swissmedic?
+12. Which devices need to be notified to Swissmedic?
 What is the process?

 For placing UDI- carriers on the labels of the device deadline for implantable devices and

-class III devices is 26th May 2021, Class IIa and class IIb devices is 26th May 2023 and for
+class III devices are 26th May 2021, Class IIa and class IIb devices are 26th May 2023 and for

 14. Will the Swissmedic accept CE certificates?

-15. What are regulations for the In vitro diagnostic devices?
+15. What are the regulations for the In vitro diagnostic devices?

-In vitro diagnostic medical devices regulations are in the final step.
-They will be published as separate ordinance on in vitro diagnostics (IvDO).
+In vitro, diagnostic medical devices regulations are in the final step.
+They will be published as a separate ordinance on in-vitro diagnostics (IvDO).